The 10 best zombie games that will munch your brain

 Developer: Capcom

-Here I thought Resident Evil 2 Remake would be unbeatable.
 Capcom's glittering latest addition to the long line of classic Resi remakes, Resident Evil 4 Remake, is without a doubt one of the best zombie games you can play today.
-It retains the charm and B-movie shlock horror vibes of the 2004 original, but with a gorgeously refined atmosphere, enemy design, and gameplay feel to boot.
-All your favorites are back, from the Merchant to Ada and of course the deceptively brave Ashley Graham, but there's more to RE4R than just a bunch of pretty 4k faces.
-If you've never played Resident Evil 4, this is the best jumping off point you'll find, even with the original being available for purchase on Steam.
-That's because Capcom has managed to capture what made that 2004 game so very special in its remake, and that's a rare enough feat.
+It retains the charm and B-movie shlock horror vibes of the 2004 original but with a gorgeously refined atmosphere, enemy design, and gameplay feel to boot.
+All your favorites are back, from the Merchant to Ada and, of course, the deceptively brave Ashley Graham, but there's more to RE4R than just a bunch of pretty 4k faces.
+If you've never played Resident Evil 4, this is the best jumping-off point you'll find, even with the original being available for purchase on Steam.

-Leon's journey through the plaga-infested European village has never felt better, and his enemies have never felt meaner.
-From the hostile ganados to Dr Salvador (aka Chainsaw Man) and that nasty little goblin Salazar, Leon's pursuit of the President's daughter puts the ex-rookie in a fair few binds.
-The "zombies" here are less of the undead kind, more of the infected-with-a-beastly-parasite kind, but they're every bit as dangerous.
-Suffice it to say: RE4R is one of the best zombie games if you're looking for something a little different, yet every bit a modern classic.
+Leon's journey through the plague-infested European village has never felt better, and his enemies have never felt meaner.
+From the hostile ganados to Dr Salvador (aka Chainsaw Man) and that nasty little goblin Salazar, Leon's pursuit of the President's daughter puts the ex-rookie in a few binds.
+The "zombies" here are less of the undead kind, more of the infected-with-a-beastly-parasite kind, but they're equally dangerous.
+Suffice it to say: RE4R is one of the best zombie games if you're looking for something a little different yet every bit a modern classic.
+Read our Resident Evil 4 Remake review for more insights into one of the best shooters around.

 3. Telltale Games' The Walking Dead